Boone - the Early Years

 Since they left the campsite the ladies have been busy in the wagons putting the bedding gear up out of the way in each wagon, as well as lifting the boards covering the furs.
 Now Heidi and the younger girls wait on the other wagons while they keep guard and the rest get busy dumping the furs onto the porch.
 The ladies simply open the door on that side, bring the bundles of furs to the front, and drop them over the side of the wagon onto the porch.
 Boone picks the bundles up, takes them to the wall beside the door, and stacks them up until they’re head high.
 He carries two bundles at a time, one in each hand, while each of the ladies only move one bundle at a time.
 Although the ladies have a shorter distance to move them than Boone has, they have to lift them up and move them through the wagon door, while he only has to pick them up and walk off with them.
-Despite the larger number of ladies dumping furs out of two wagons Boone is able to keep pace with them.
+Despite the larger number of ladies dumping furs out of the two wagons Boone is able to keep pace with them.

 When they finish unloading the furs from one wagon pair most of the ladies stand on the porch while Mary moves the wagons out of the way and Heidi moves the next pair up to the porch, and those two change jobs while the others get busy moving furs again.
 Repeat for the last load.

-All of the rear wagons are unloaded, and Peter’s first wagon is half unloaded when the store’s back doors open with the official work hours of the business.
+All of the furs in the wagons of Boone’s party are unloaded, and Peter’s first wagon is half unloaded when the store’s back doors open with the official work hours of the business.
 The man opening the doors must be used to deliveries on the porch before he starts, because he simply looks at the pile, shouts to someone inside, and grabs a bundle of furs.
 Boone grabs two bundles, and follows the man inside the building.
 The man puts the bundle on a long table, and says, “Just toss them there.
 They’ll be inspected.
 I’ll get the rest of them in.”
 He walks to the side for a large barrow, and exits the building with it.
 He soon returns with four bundles of furs stacked on the barrow, unloads them, and goes for more.

 Another man walks over to the table, and says, “Hello.
 Welcome to A. Bernard and Company.
 I’m Paul Glenn, the head valuer.”